apify/actor-whitepaper/README.md

 The `actor` CLI command can be used from the Dockerfile's `RUN` script transform the Actor JSON input into the configuration of the software, usually passed via command-line arguments, and then store the Actor output results.

-For example:
+This example wraps the [`curl`](https://curl.se/docs/tutorial.html) UNIX command and pushes the result to the Actor's [key-value store](#key-value-store):

 ```bash
 FROM alpine/curl:latest